 One of the first kits was sold by MR. MOTOR CYCLE himself ALLAN JEFFERIES (THE HAT.) and of course ridden by his flying son (MR. 750) TONY JEFFERIES of Shipley, Yorkshire, England.

-In 1971 Triumph Meriden came knocking at the door asking if they could use our kit on there works bikes as they had not produced enough 750’s to comply with the ACU regulations and they wanted to race 750’s, and race they did.
+In 1971 Triumph Meriden came knocking at the door asking if they could use our kit on their works bikes as they had not produced enough 750’s to comply with the ACU regulations and they wanted to race 750’s, and race they did.

 It was not long before the 750 kit was being used in drag racing with single and twin engined machines taking the top spots.